Tips on how to keep your body healthy this summer.

 Summer is my absolute favorite time of year!
 I love spending time outside in the warmth of the sun.

 A few years back, I would slap on whatever sunscreen I had laying around and head outside.
 I thought it didn’t matter what was on my skin or how I could be harming it.
-It was not until recently that I learned that most sunscreens are loaded with chemicals that are called Endocrine disruptors.
+Once I was officially diagnosed with Endometriosis, I started to learn that most sunscreens are loaded with chemicals that are called Endocrine disruptors.
 ENDOCRINE WHAT??!!
 Endocrine disruptors are chemicals that may interfere with our body’s endocrine system, causing adverse developmental, reproductive, neurological, and immune issues.
 Since our skin is the largest organ, it was sucking up all these nasty chemicals in the products I was using.

 As a Long Island Women’s Health Coach and Endometriosis Warrior it was important for me to learn more about these toxic chemicals, what to avoid and which safe sunscreens can help protect my skin as well as keep my body healthy.

 I learned that most sunscreens contain chemicals such as Oxybenzone, Retinyl Palmitate and insect repellent, which are all endocrine disruptors.
 Oxybenzone is a chemical that acts like estrogen in the body, studies have found it linked to endometriosis in older women and low birth weights in newborn girls.
 It may also cause lower sperm levels in men as well as low testosterone in younger boys.
 Oxybenzone may also cause skin allergies.
 Retinyl Palmitate is a form of vitamin A, which may be harmful to the skin and possible lead to skin tumors/lesions.

 It is important for our bodies to avoid toxins whenever possible, so this summer take the steps you need to stay healthy.

 Check out some easy tips on how to keep your body healthy this summer: